ryanthomasallen/ryanthomasallen.github.io/README.md

 Note to self - I still need to add:
 - (LAYOUT PAGE) An updated picture
 - (TEACHING PAGE) A description of my teaching interests and philosophy
-- (RESEARCH PAGE) abstract for paper with Aticus